 Alabama Doula Trainers

 Some agencies do not require in-person training as a requirement to complete Doula certification.
 This does not make them any less valuable of an organization.
 I have personally certified through 3 agencies during my Doula journey.
 I recognize the differences and respect each agency in their own perception of Doula work.
+Currently, I am certified by Childbirth International which, in my opinion, has the best foundation and training in doula work because of the reflection and growth it encourages in ourselves in the communication part of the training.
+CBI has given me more than I ever expected in a doula training.

 If you have started your Doula work journey or have completed certification, but feel like you need more specific training on certain topics in Doula work, I highly recommend looking into mentorship.
 I offer a Doula mentoring program where you can train privately to build confidence, learn skills, and receive support, no matter where you live.